 With a project like this, it’s extremely important to document in detail which materials are paid for by the contractor and which are paid for by the client.
 Finally, make sure to include in your total budget both the contractor’s bid and the price of materials you’re buying directly.
 This will help you better evaluate the full remodel cost of the project.

 So, if you’re building 300sf, you’re probably budgeting at least $120,000, but if you want to build 1,000sf you can budget $300,000 or less.
-The reason for this is that any ADU, large or small, has one set of the most expensive components like a bathroom, a kitchen, a water-heater, an HVAC system, etc. As an ADU gets bigger in size, that additional area is usually cheaper space to build like larger living areas, more bedrooms, and closets.
+The reason for this is that any ADU, large or small, has one set of the most expensive components like a bathroom, a kitchen, a water heater, an HVAC system, etc. As an ADU gets bigger, that additional area is usually a cheaper space to build, like larger living areas, more bedrooms, and closets.

-An attached garage conversion to a JADU is somewhat cheaper than a detached garage conversion to ADU because all the necessary utilities (gas, electrical, water, waste) are available in close proximity.
+An attached garage conversion to a JADU is somewhat cheaper than a detached garage conversion to ADU because all the necessary utilities (gas, electrical, water, waste) are available nearby.
 The other items and remodel cost ranges are similar, like the bathroom, kitchen, flooring, windows, etc. Like the discussion above, you’ll want to engage an architect and contractor when starting such a project.
 Check out more info about building a JADU here.

 $250-400 per square foot

-Although most additions are ‘attached’ to the rear of the house, there is quite a bit of variety with regard to the possibilities, and therefore the remodeling costs can vary significantly.
+Although most additions are ‘attached’ to the rear of the house, there is quite a bit of variety concerning the possibilities, and therefore the remodeling costs can vary significantly.
 For example, some additions require quite a bit of reconfiguration within the existing home to accommodate the new space, and that will add to the total remodel cost.

 Also, a two-story addition will be more expensive than a single-story addition due to the structural elements required to support the second floor.
 Finally, ‘dry’ rooms such as family rooms and bedrooms are cheaper than ‘wet’ rooms like bathrooms, kitchen & laundry rooms.
 This makes a lot of sense when you think about the fact a bedroom is essentially four walls and a floor, while a bathroom needs plumbing, tile, vanity, countertops, fixtures, etc.

-A very common addition is a master suite, which is a combination of dry space (bedroom, closet) and wet space (a master bathroom).
-A master suite might be 400-500 square feet in size and cost around $150,000, but can range from $120-200k depending on the size and required finishes.
-Let’s discuss some options that can affect the remodel cost of a master suite or other addition.
+In Los Angeles, a very common addition is a master suite, which is a combination of dry space (bedroom, closet) and wet space (a master bathroom).
+A master suite might be 400-500 square feet in size and cost around $150,000 but can range from $120-200k depending on the size and required finishes.
+I’ll discuss below some variables that can affect the remodel cost of a master suite or other addition.

 If your existing house is on a slab foundation (not a raised foundation), it will be more difficult to connect the plumbing (waste lines) and could increase costs.
 Also, if your electrical panel is at capacity, you may need to upgrade it to accommodate new electrical circuits in your additional space.